- Oops!Something went wrong.Please try again later.

-Loan growth is expected to be in the mid-teens.
+The company expects loan growth to be in the mid-teens range.

 How Have Estimates Been Moving Since Then?

-Currently, First Republic Bank has a poor Growth Score of F, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of F on the value side, putting it in the fifth quintile for this investment strategy.
+Currently, First Republic Bank has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

 Overall, the stock has an aggregate VGM Score of F. If you aren't focused on one strategy, this score is the one you should be interested in.

 Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, First Republic Bank has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It comes with little surprise First Republic Bank has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.